The Total Rank Conjecture in Characteristic Two: Background

-\begin{rem} The work of Tchernev-Weyman \cite{tchernev2004free} provides an alternative method of extending polynomial functors to arbitrary complexes of free $R$-modules.
+\begin{rem} The work of Tchernev-Weyman \cite{tchernev2004free} provides an alternative method for extending polynomial functors to arbitrary complexes of free $R$-modules.
 Their construction is distinct from the Dold-Kan extension in general (see \cite[Example 14.7]{tchernev2004free}). \end{rem}

 We will apply the constructions and results above in the following cases:

 \begin{itemize} \item $T^2_R = T^2: \cP(R) \to \cP(R)$, the second tensor power functor, given by $T^2(P) = P \otimes_R P$. \item $S^2_R = S^2: \cP(R) \to \cP(R)$, the second symmetric power functor, given by